Steven P Verney

 CURRENT GRADUATE STUDENTS IN THE LAB

-Alexis Burks, M.A.
+Alexis Burks, M.A., M.S.

-Alexis is a fifth year doctoral student in the clinical psychology program at UNM.
+Alexis is a sixth year doctoral student in the clinical psychology program at UNM.
 Previously, she attended the University of Texas at Dallas where she received her bachelor’s degree in psychology and a master’s degree in Applied Cognition and Neuroscience.
 She spent a few years working in the Texas Computational Memory Lab at University of Texas Southwestern studying human memory.
 Her current clinical and research interests are neuropsychology, health disparities, and cultural considerations in assessment.

-Eunice Dahyeh Kim, B.A.
+Eunice Dahyeh Kim, M.S.

-Eunice is a third year doctoral student in the clinical psychology program at UNM.
+Eunice is a fourth year doctoral student in the clinical psychology program at UNM.
 Previously, she attended Calvin College (now University), where she received her bachelor’s degree in psychology, and worked at the University of Michigan Psychiatry Department in clinical neuroimaging research on cognitive behavioral therapy (CBT) for obsessive compulsive disorder (OCD).
 Her current clinical and research interests involve issues of cultural validity in assessment and treatment, especially as it pertains to forensic assessments and justice-involved minority adults.

-Maria McCready, M.A.
+Maria McCready, M.A., M.S.

-Maria is a second year graduate student in the clinical program at UNM.
+Maria is a third year graduate student in the clinical program at UNM.
 She graduated from the University of New Mexico with a bachelor’s degree in psychology.
 Currently, she is working under the mentorship of Dr. David Witherington and Dr. Steve Verney.
 Broadly, her interests involve the study of normative and atypical development (i.e., developmental psychopathology) within a cultural psychological perspective.
 More specifically, Maria is interested in developmental similarities and differences of children in the United States relative to other countries, especially Russia; emotional development of children in minority communities; children’s attachment and how it influences their mental health later in life; and the development of bilingualism.
 Maria is a first-generation immigrant from Russia, and prior to her arrival in the States, she completed her Master’s degree in Russian Studies at Lomonosov Moscow State University.

 Katherine Edwards, B.S.

-Katie is a first year doctoral student in Clinical Psychology at UNM.
+Katie is a second year doctoral student in Clinical Psychology at UNM.
 After receiving her BA from Michigan State University, she worked as a study coordinator on several clinical trials for Alzheimer's disease and other dementias with the Research Program on Cognition and Neuromodulation Based Interventions at the University of Michigan.
 She then worked at the University of California-San Diego as a study coordinator looking at the long term impact of combat and brain injury throughout lifespan.
 She hopes to study neuropsychology, multilingualism and aging, and cultural considerations for assessment.

 Prospective clinical psychology doctoral students interested in working with Dr. Verney should have an interest in, and research experience with, at least one of the following:

-- Cultural issues and cognitive assessment
+• Cultural issues and cognitive assessment

-- Health disparities in ethnic minority, especially Native American, populations
+• Health disparities in ethnic minority, especially Native American, populations

-- Information processing and psychophysiological measures of cognition
+• Information processing and psychophysiological measures of cognition

 Prospective students may contact Dr. Verney at sverney@unm.edu.